Loomis and Loup Loup State Forests

 Directions: From Loomis, travel north on Loomis-Oroville Road for 8.5 miles to site.
 Get directions.

 Located in northern Okanogan County, Chopaka Lake Campground is a popular fly-fishing site.
 Washington Department of Fish and Wildlife lists this high-altitude fishing lake as a Quality Fisheries lake where the fish are managed by quality, not quantity.
+Will reopen for the season on April 17.
 Visit our Flickr page for photos.

 Directions: From Loomis, take 2nd Street to Loomis-Oroville Road.
 Follow Loomis-Oroville Road to Toats Coulee Road.
 Site is on right.
 Get directions.

 Toats Coulee Campground has both an upper and lower campground area with nine camp sites.
 Glaciers and water have moved and smoothed giant boulders that make this campground unique.
 Campers can also enjoy a picnic near a forest stream.
+Open as of April 14.
 View our Flickr page for photos.

 Directions: Start at Loomis.
 Go north for 2.1 miles.
 Turn left on Toats Coulee Road.
 Go 5.5 miles to lower site.
 Continue .1 mile to upper site (junction of roads OM-T-2000 and OM-T-1000).
 Get directions.

 Located near a scenic forest stream, North Fork Nine Mile Campground is a secluded campground up Toats Coulee Road.
+Open for the season as of April 15.
 View our Flickr page for photos.

 Directions: From Loomis, go north for 2.1 miles.
 Turn left on Toats Coulee Road.
 Go 5.6 miles to junction of roads OM-T-2000 and OM-T-1000, turn right on OM-T-1000 and travel 2.5 miles to site.
 Get directions.